How to do anything (explained in less than 275 words).

 This applies to things you want to change, too.
 Do you want to get out of a negative situation or eliminate a bad habit?
-Start refraining from the actions that perpetuate and reinforce those things.
+Start refraining from the actions that reinforce and perpetuate those things.

 No matter what you want to do, you just have to start.
-This is the difference between failure and success.
+That is the difference between failure and success.
 Remember, you can always adjust along the way.
 After you start.

 Despite the marketing hype, Nike has had it right for decades: Just do it!